Immunotherapy for pancreatic cancer is currently in clinical trials, providing potential new options for patients with

 Pancreatic cancer is very difficult to detect or to diagnose at early stages of disease.
 It often develops without early symptoms, there is no widely used method for early detection, and although some risk factors have been identified (such as tobacco use, family history of pancreatic cancer, and a personal history of pancreatitis, diabetes, or obesity), few patients diagnosed with pancreatic cancer have identifiable risk factors.

-Pancreatic cancer is the world's most lethal cancer, and the fourth-leading cause of cancer-related death in the United States.
-Each year, an estimated 460,000 people globally—and 55,000 in the U.S.—are diagnosed with pancreatic cancer, and it causes approximately 430,000 deaths worldwide and 44,000 in the U.S.
+Pancreatic cancer is one of the world's most lethal cancers, and the fourth-leading cause of cancer-related death in the United States.
+Each year, an estimated 460,000 people globally—and 57,000 in the U.S.—are diagnosed with pancreatic cancer, and it causes approximately 430,000 deaths worldwide and 47,000 in the U.S.

 Pancreatic ductal adenocarcinoma (PDA) is highly lethal; for all stages combined, the 1- and 5-year relative survival rates are 27% and 9%, respectively, making it the only cancer with an overall 5-year survival rate in the single digits.

 There are currently limited effective treatments for patients with advanced disease who are ineligible for surgery, a prognosis representing the majority of pancreatic cancer diagnoses.
 Pancreatic cancer is significantly more resistant to chemotherapy in comparison to other cancer types, leaving patients with fewer options when it comes to treating the disease in its earlier stages.

 Subscribe to Email Alerts